QinglinMei/RCSL/README.md

 ## Required annotations for RCSL

 1) The RCSL package requires three extra packages: namely the *SingleCellExperiment* package (see https://bioconductor.org/packages/release/bioc/html/SingleCellExperiment.html) to read the *SingleCellExperiment* object, the *igraph* package (see https://igraph.org/) to find the stronggest connected components and the *ggplot2* package (see https://cran.r-project.org/web/packages/ggplot2/index.html) to plot the developmental trajectory and MST.
-2) The five datasets for demonstration purpose in the directory *Data* were from https://hemberg-lab.github.io/scRNA.seq.datasets/.
-These datasets are stored in both RDS and txt format.
+2) The five datasets for the demonstration purpose in the directory *Data* were from https://hemberg-lab.github.io/scRNA.seq.datasets/.
+These datasets are stored in both RDS and text formats.

 ## DEBUG